Network requests

 dio.interceptors.add(EmbraceInterceptor());

-Keep in mind that you will need to add the embrace_dio package to your pubspec.yaml to be able to use EmbraceInterceptor.
+You need to add the embrace_dio package to your pubspec.yaml to use EmbraceInterceptor.

-Alternatively, you can log any network request using this method from the Embrace SDK:
+You can also log any network request using this method from the Embrace SDK:

 /// Log a network request.